With the current state of the retail landscape, merchants everywhere would be wise to take a long, hard look at their business models.

 This is all to express one major point: If you’re running a business, you need to be more cognizant of what exactly goes into each of your processes.
 You need to make sure you’re complying with current moral (and legal) expectations.
 And you need to be consistent in doing so across all your teams, departments, and initiatives.

-One core area where this especially applies is inventory planning.
+One core area where this especially applies is assortment planning.
 This is a category of your day-to-day operations that can easily be neglected to disastrous ends… But it can also be quickly optimized to make your business more efficient and sustainable.

 For instance, improved inventory management can better streamline each product’s life from creation to purchase.
 This means a more friendly cash flow with greater profits, fewer unnecessary costs, and less overall waste.